 Be careful so that you don’t accidentally wind up ripping it in half!

 Once it’s ready, just glue a small portion of the end of the spiral down to the bottom of your letter P and you’re all set!

 You’ve got yourself an adorable little barnyard pal that is perfect for practicing the letter P!

-And if you’re looking for a little extra practice, don’t forget to grab the lowercase letter P printable page below to add to your alphabet book!
+And if you’re looking for a little extra practice, don’t forget to grab the lowercase letter P printable page from the bundle of interactive alphabet pages to add to your alphabet book!